-Construct Item Loading AVE CR AI Marketing Activities [21] Interaction AI is sensitive to current customer needs 0.698 0.44 0.70 AI has the knowledge to answer customer questions 0.714 AI provides individual attention to customers 0.558 Information AI helps understand events that occur in banks 0.652 0.46 0.71 AI provides recommendations regarding bank products/services 0.623 AI provides information that helps my purchasing decisions 0.746 Accessibility AI provides more timely responses 0.812 0.57 0.84 AI is convenient and efficient 0.83 AI can provide efficient digital assistance or information 0.812 AI can provide immediate answers anytime and anywhere 0.711 Customisation I feel the use of AI meets my personal needs 0.717 0.56 0.83 When I had a problem, the AI showed genuine interest in solving it 0.849 AI can handle customer complaints directly and immediately 0.728 I believe that AI can get the job done 0.684 Technology engagement [7] I feel comfortable engaging with AI 0.769 0.56 0.84 I feel that my involvement with AI technology on e-commerce websites is still very natural 0.705 My involvement with AI technology in e-commerce websites is significant 0.76 I had much fun leveraging AI on e-commerce websites 0.755 attitude towards the firm that uses The AI technology provided by "e-commerce brands" is not boring.
-0.775 0.94 0.97 technology [7] The AI technology provided by "e-commerce brands" is outstanding 0.77 The AI technology provided by "e-commerce brands" is very positive 0.716 The AI technology provided by "e-commerce brands" is exciting 0.764 The AI technology provided by "e-commerce brands" is fun 0.725 perceived effectiveness of e-commerce institutional mechanisms [37,38] When purchasing online, I believe that there are mechanisms in place to protect me from any potential risks (e.g., personal information leakage, credit card fraud, items not received, etc.) from online shopping if something goes wrong with my online purchase.
-0.827 0.63 0.87 I trust third parties to protect me from any potential risks (e.g., personal information leakage, credit card fraud, items not received, etc.) from online shopping if something goes wrong with my online purchase.
-0.887 I am confident that I cannot be exploited (e.g., personal information leakage, credit card fraud, goods not received, etc.) due to online purchases at "e-commerce brands."
-0.742 I believe that other parties must protect me from any potential risks (leakage of personal information, credit card fraud, goods not received, etc.) from online shopping at an "e-commerce brand" if something goes wrong with my online purchase 0.7 Repurchase intention [41] I intend to continue buying things online from "e-commerce brands" that I use regularly 0.7 0.50 0.80 If I were to buy something, I would consider buying it from an "e-commerce brand."
-0.583 I intend to use the "e-commerce brand" shopping site I regularly use as a priority online store for future purchases 0.887 Barring any unforeseen reasons, I intend to continue using the "e-commerce brand" sites I use regularly 0.744 I intend to recommend "e-commerce brand" shopping sites to others that I use frequently 0.578 results for all constructs and shows the minimum acceptable values for AVE and CR to establish convergent validity.
+Construct Item Loading AVE CR AI Marketing Activities [21] Interaction AI is sensitive to current customer needs 0.698 0.44 0.70 AI has the knowledge to answer customer questions 0.714

+AI provides individual attention to customers 0.558 Information AI helps understand events that occur in banks 0.652 0.46 0.71 AI provides recommendations regarding bank products/services 0.623 AI provides information that helps my purchasing decisions 0.746 C Accessibility AI provides more timely responses 0.812 0.57 0.84 AI is convenient and efficient 0.83 AI can provide efficient digital assistance or information 0.812 AI can provide immediate answers anytime and anywhere 0.711 Customisation I feel the use of AI meets my personal needs 0.717 0.56 0.83 When I had a problem, the AI showed genuine 0.849 interest in solving it AI can handle customer complaints directly and immediately I halicy a that A Lean get the ich done 0.694 Technology I believe that AI can get the job done I feel comfortable engaging with AI 0.684 0.56 0.84 I feel that my involvement with AI technology on e- 0.705 0.50 0.04 engagement commerce websites is still very natural 0.703 [7] My involvement with AI technology in e-commerce 0.76 websites is significant 0.70 I had much fun leveraging AI on e-commerce 0.755 websites 0.755 attitude towards the The AI technology provided by "e-commerce brands" is not boring.
+0.775 0.94 0.97 firm that uses technology The AI technology provided by "e-commerce brands" is outstanding 0.77 [7] The AI technology provided by "e-commerce brands" is very positive 0.716 The AI technology provided by "e-commerce brands" is exciting 0.764 The AI technology provided by "e-commerce brands" is fun 0.725 perceived effectiveness of e- When purchasing online, I believe that there are mechanisms in place to protect me from any potential risks (e.g., personal information leakage, 0.827 0.63 0.87 commerce institutional mechanisms credit card fraud, items not received, etc.) from online shopping if something goes wrong with my online purchase.
+[37],[38] I trust third parties to protect me from any potential risks (e.g., personal information leakage, credit card fraud, items not received, etc.) from online shopping if something goes wrong with my online purchase. edit card online I am confident that I cannot be exploited (e.g., personal information leakage, credit card fraud, goods not received, etc.) due to online purchases at "e-commerce brands."
+0.742 I believe that other parties must protect me from any potential risks (leakage of personal information, on, credit card fraud, goods not received, etc.) from online shopping at an "e-commerce brand" if something goes wrong with my online purchase Repurchase intention [41] I intend to continue buying things online from "e-commerce brands" that I use regularly 0.7 0.50 0.80 If I were to buy something, I would consider buying it from an "e-commerce brand."
+0.583 I intend to use the "e-commerce brand" shopping site I regularly use as a priority online store for future purchases 0.887 Barring any unforeseen reasons, I intend to continue using the "e-commerce brand" sites I use regularly 0.744 I intend to recommend "e-commerce brand" shopping sites to others that I use frequently 0.578